PhiLhoSoft/css-in-js-perf-tests/README.md

 The fifth test aims to simulate a real world (simplified) application:

-- Flexbox for layout, which test the auto-prefixing capability (perhaps with an additional library);
+- Flexbox for layout, which test the auto-prefixing capability (native or with an additional library);
 - Use media query to change the layout for mobile;
-- Simulates a reset CSS, with the library if possible (globals), or external otherwise;
-- Simulates an external library with its own CSS, with overrides from the library, and potentially clashing class names;
+- Simulates an external library with its own CSS, with overrides from the library (globals), and potentially clashing class names;
+- Make a component with its own CSS, thus have several elements with same class;
 - Use extend and / or mixin, and variable usage;
-- Several elements with same class;
-- Conflicting class names in various parts of the app;
+- Have same class names (for different styles) in various parts of the app;

 ```
 Running complex test.